 However, different loans have different grace period terms.
-Federal Stafford loans have a six-month grace period.while Perkins loans have a nine-month period.
+Federal direct loans have a six-month grace period while Perkins loans have a nine-month period (but if you have a Perkins loan, check with your school to make sure).

-If you had a Perkins Loan, you have a nine-month grace period.
-The Perkins Loan program came to an end in September, 2017, but the repayment terms and grace periods for those who already have a Perkins Loan remain unchanged.
+Note that the Perkins loan program came to an end in September 2017, but the repayment terms and grace periods for those who already have a Perkins loan remain unchanged.

 During the grace period, some loans will continue to build interest.
 That’s why it’s a good idea to make payments on the loan during the grace period if you can afford it.
 They will ultimately cut down the amount of interest you will pay over time.

 When you first graduate, having six months before you need to make your student loan payments sounds pretty luxurious.

 But in job search time, six months is not very long at all.
 The employment market is especially tough for fresh grads without experience.
 And depending on your field, it typically takes between three and six months to land your first job after school.

 Job searching is hard work, and it can often be a full-time commitment.
 From scanning job listings to writing customized cover letters, it’s physically and mentally exhausting.

 And there’s no guarantee of landing a job, which means you might still be unemployed and not making an income when your student loan grace period ends.

 If your student loan grace period is over and you are still unemployed, do not panic.
 There are options that can help you, including deferment and forbearance, or working side jobs.

 One option for anyone facing unemployment or financial hardship is deferment.
 This further postpones your student loan payments under certain circumstances.